gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_game-specific_troubleshooting.md

 #### Civilization VI Windows version {#civilization_vi_windows_version}

-To play the Windows version of Civ VI, first you must [force Proton usage](Steam#Force_Proton_usage "force Proton usage"){.wikilink}.
+To play the Windows version of Civ VI, first you must [force Proton usage](Steam#Force_Proton_usage "wikilink").
 Then, you need to bypass the launcher which is buggy through proton.
 To skip the launcher, right click on the game, click *Properties*, and set the following *Launch options*:

 `eval $( echo "%command%" | sed "s/2KLauncher\/LauncherPatcher.exe'.*/Base\/Binaries\/Win64Steam\/CivilizationVI.exe'/" )`